pagarba/hope-box/scripts/README.md

 Use the following scripts to setup the system as a whole.
 Each section can be setup individually.

-* `build.sh` - build the different system modules.
+* `functions.sh` - bash functions used by other scripts.
 * `install.sh` - install required libraries and updates for the system.